tautomer/tautomer.github.io/_posts/blog/misc/2024-02-26-build_github_pages_locally.md

 ![Live view](../../../images/misc/jekyll_served.png)

-Here is the live view when I am working this very post.
+Here is the live view when I was working on this very post.

 ## Some tips